nodejs/node/doc/api/tls.md

 `socket.authorizationError` is set to describe how authorization failed.
 Implied but worth mentioning: depending on the settings of the TLS server, you unauthorized connections may be accepted.

-`socket.npnProtocol` is a string containing selected NPN protocol.
+`socket.npnProtocol` is a string containing the selected NPN protocol and `socket.alpnProtocol` is a string containing the selected ALPN protocol, When both NPN and ALPN extensions are received, ALPN takes precedence over NPN and the next protocol is selected by ALPN.
+When ALPN has no selected protocol, this returns false.

 `socket.servername` is a string containing servername requested with SNI.